CyrusNajmabadi/lang-design/CollectionLiterals.md

     Otherwise, if there is a `dictionary_element` in the literal, there is no `natural-type` for the literal.

-    Otherwise, the resultant `natural-type` is `System.Collections.Generic.List<T>`.  `T` will be picked by choosing the `best-common-type` of the types of the elements within..
+    Otherwise, the resultant `natural-type` is `System.Collections.Generic.List<T>`.  `T` will be picked by choosing the `best-common-type` of the types of the elements within.

     For example, given: